sandialabs/seacas/README-KOKKOS.md

 -D SEACASProj_ENABLE_OpenMP:Bool=ON
 ```

-* If using CUDA as a Kokkos backend, enable CUDA and set the CUDA root directory.
+* If using CUDA as a Kokkos backend:
+  - Enable CUDA and set the CUDA root directory.
 ```
 -D TPL_ENABLE_CUDA:Bool=ON
 -D CUDA_TOOLKIT_ROOT_DIR:Path=${CUDA_PATH}
 ```
-Some envionment variables need to be set.
+  - Some envionment variables need to be set.
 These can be set in your configure script, but then be sure to source the script rather than just running it so that your environment is correct when running `make`.
 ```
 export OMPI_CXX=<SEACAS-source-directory>/packages/kokkos/config/nvcc_wrapper
 export CUDA_MANAGED_FORCE_DEVICE_ALLOC=1